 - Recognising the interdependence between our actions and the society: steward leaders see the world as an integrated and interconnected web in which the success of each constituent is coupled with that of other constituents.
 Rejecting the notion of a zero-sum game, they develop the win-win habit and view their own success along with others rather than against them

-- And creative resilience: because they are hugely ambitious about giving something useful to the world through their work or business, steward leaders continually challenge themselves to innovate.
+- Creative resilience: because they are hugely ambitious about giving something useful to the world through their work or business, steward leaders continually challenge themselves to innovate.
 They also become more resilient compared to others who strive for a narrower self-centred purpose.
 They stumble and fail often, but their ambition to create a better future beyond themselves keeps them going.

 These four stewardship values need to be integrated with your personal and organisational values.
 Based on this set of values you then need to define a purpose for your organisation that creates a better future for a variety of stakeholders and society at large and with which your stakeholders can connect emotionally.
 The most difficult challenge is probably the consistent implementation, i.e. ensuring that you and your organisation adhere to this purpose and values in calm but also in turbulent times.
 Some of you may follow the current court case against Elizabeth Holmes, the founder of Theranos.
 She and her organisation had a great purpose: to make actionable medical information accessible to everyone at the time it matters.
 But as we can learn from the current court case (and from the book “Bad Blood” by John Carreyrou) she was not able to implement this purpose in a consistent manner.

-Profit with a Purpose
+Profit with a purpose

-If you do this well you may be doing well financially, but besides the wealth you’ve earned, you will also be proud of the legacy will you leave behind for your children?
+If you do this well, you may be doing well financially.
+But besides the wealth you’ve earned, will you also be proud of the legacy you will leave behind for your children?
 What stories (with great pride) will your children tell about you?
 Will you leave the world slightly better than you found it?
 In other words, are you a steward leader?